How we serve our Adoptive Parents

-1. If you decide that Texas Christian Adoptions is the agency you would like to help you with your adoption journey, then you would request an application to complete.
-Once completed, and the additional required documents are assembled (see below), you can return it to the agency, along with payment of the Application Fee of $2,000.00.
+2. If you decide that Texas Christian Adoptions is the agency you would like to help you with your adoption journey, then please reach out to us to request an application to complete.
+Once completed, and the additional required documents are assembled (see below), you can return it to the agency, along with payment of the Application Fee of $2,500.00.
 It is important to make a copy of your documents for the social worker who will be performing your Homestudy after the clearances have been received.

 Undergo a Pre-Adoptive Screening Evaluation where we request you to submit the following documents:

 - Detailed autobiographies of each Adoptive Parent to learn more about who you are and how you wee raised.
 Please do not forget to include a recent family photo.